 Hay Tulou Coffee Table

-Round, colorful (if you want it to be) and made of steel, this coffee table is as minimal as it gets.
+Round, colorful (if you want it to be) and made of steel, this coffee table from the Danish designer favorite is as minimal as it gets.
 The top is a removable spun steel tray that can be removed from the base, so it’s functional as well as stylish.

 Schoolhouse Andy Coffee Table